ecashin/go-getting/README.md

 bakery-v.go - Verbose Go implementation of 1974 Lamport bakery algorithm

+bakery-dist.go - Distributed Go implementation of Lamport's bakery

+  This distributed implementation shows how to use Go's HTTP RPC features.
+In a production app where more performance was desired, connections could be reused.

 selfwrite.go - Go program that writes its own source to stdout